Houston Child Support Attorney in Texas

-One of the most difficult jobs a parent has to do is fight for custody and support of their children in family court.
-Child support lawyers are vital to the success of these battles.
-Our experienced Houston child support lawyers are well-versed in how the system works and know how to get the best outcome possible for your child support case.
+A Houston child support lawyer is vital to winning the fight for custody and support of your children in family court.
+At Chargois Harper Attorneys and Counselors at Law, our child support attorneys in Houston, TX are well-versed in how Texas family law works and know how to get the best outcome possible for your child support case.

 Every child has the right to receive support from their parents.
 Whether their parents are divorced, legally separated, or together, every parent has the responsibility to provide and support the development and growth of their child.
 Texas state laws encourage parents, even divorced parents, to cooperate with each other and to support their children.
 Our Houston child support lawyer can help ensure that your child’s best interests are always put first in every decision made.